geoschem/geos-chem-shared-docs/supplemental-guides/load-libraries-guide.rst

    $ spack find

 to locate any Spack-built software libraries on your system.
-If there Spack-built libraries are found, you may present, you may load them into your computational environment with :program:`spack load` commands such as:
+If any Spack-built libraries are found, you may load them into your computational environment with :program:`spack load` commands such as:

 .. code-block:: console